Speedfreaks

 Cláudio Márcio de Souza Santos, better known by his stage name Speedfreaks or simply Speed, was a Brazilian rapper, composer, musician, and member of the Underground Hip Hop duo Black Alien & Speed.
-He was considered to be a pioneer in the Brazilian Underground Hip Hop genre.
-Like most rappers of the genre, his lyrics talked about the reality of the Brazilian streets, dealing with crime, poverty, prejudice in general, drugs and money.
+He was a pioneer in the Brazilian Underground Hip Hop genre.
+His lyrics talked about the reality of the Brazilian streets, dealing with crime, poverty, prejudice, drugs, and money.

 According to Isto É magazine, Speedfreaks created "one of the best rap records of recent times".
-Unfortunately, he died, murdered on March 26, 2010.
+He died on March 26, 2010.